 Broadly speaking, we are a confederation of more than sixty like-minded and active practitioners in fields ranging from organizational development/human resources and the human sciences to art, design, communications, marketing, and advertising.
-Our primary areas of focus remain, as they have for twenty-five consecutive years, Strategy, Culture, Leadership, Change, and Communication, each of which merits precise integration and purposefulness, lest the fate of an enterprise be left to chance.
+Our primary areas of focus remain, as they have for twenty-six consecutive years, Strategy, Culture, Leadership, Change, and Communication, each of which merits precise integration and purposefulness, lest the fate of an enterprise be left to chance.
 (If interested, you can read more about these five Pillars and our Ideologies below.)

 Having said this, however, and admittedly drifting far from the shore upon a raft of too many words, I think the answer to both questions—“What is Leath Group, and what do you do?”—remains far-reaching and yet, to my way of thinking, revolves around creation and cultivation.